testillano/h2agent/README.md

   $> docker run --rm -it --network=host --entrypoint "/opt/h2client" ghcr.io/testillano/h2agent:latest --uri http://localhost:8000/unprovisioned # run in another shell to get response from h2agent server launched above
   ```

-  Or any other packaged utility:
+  Or any other packaged utility (if you want to lighten the image size, write your own Dockerfile and get what you need):

   ```bash
   $> docker run --rm -it --network=host --entrypoint "/opt/matching-helper" ghcr.io/testillano/h2agent:latest --help